Vextryyn/Vextryyn-Mod-Manager/README.md

 Encounter Counter - minimal counters have not been added for preview yet, please note they are just icons and counts, where normal also has pokemon names

 How To:

+For right now, I recommend to extract in its own folder.
+At this moment I havent moved all folders into cache or set up automated cleanup for most things, so it will keep your custom items in their respective folders.

 1. Login Screen
     You should be able to just add old login screen animations and it will remove all the old fluff and should load in correctly.
 I have had a tough time tracking down the old login screen animations since the change, so i have limited testing material.
 If you have any that do not work, or can point me to where i can find all the old login animations please let me know.